Templarian/nfc-terminal/docs/holotape.md

 Resin printing a Holotape can be done in a single print on most resin printers with over a 6" panel.

+For cartridges needing a larger label the Label variant of the Panel can be used.

 | Part | Preview | STL |
 | ---- | ------- | --- |
 | Main | [<img src="assets/main-thumb.jpg" width="480">](assets/main.jpg) | main.stl<br>(supported) |